fiirefly24/belajar-python/definition.md

     A default value for certain parameters default is used when that argument is omitted make your functions more flexible, reduces # of arguments.
     1. Positional, 2.
 DEFAULT, 3.
 Keyword, 4.
 Arbitary

+## Keyword Arguments
+    An argument preceded by an identifier helps with readability, order of arguments is doesn't matter

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.